-Ethics approval and consent to participate: This study was conducted according to the principles of the Helsinki declaration.
-The information of all participants remained completely anonymous.
-This research protocol was approved by the ethics committee of Tabriz University of Medical sciences (code no. 5/4/12152).
-The study was conducted in accordance with the principles of the Declaration of Helsinki.
+Ethics approval and consent to participate:

+This study was conducted according to the principles of the Helsinki Declaration.
+All participants' information remained completely anonymous.
+This research protocol was approved by the ethics committee of Tabriz University of Medical Sciences (code no. 5/4/12152).
+The study was conducted under the principles of the Declaration of Helsinki.